6 Stats To Know About TikTok & How To Do Influencer Marketing on TikTok

 As of now, you’ve probably heard of the word “TikTok”.
 You are probably wondering why TikTok has all of a sudden become one of the most important social media apps in 2019.
 TikTok was produced by a Chinese company called Bytedance in 2016, which ended up merging with musical.ly in the summer of 2018.

-TikTok is a video-centric social media app which allows users to create 15 seconds in which they lip-sync and dance along with music or audio snippets.
+TikTok is a video-centric social media app which allows users to create videos in which they lip-sync and dance along with music or audio snippets.
 66% of the users are under 30 years old which means that the app’s main users are Generation Z and Millennials.
 To understand TikTok and its prowess, we compiled the 6 most important TikTok statistics which every marketer ought to know.
 Why is TikTok important and why should marketers care?
 What should marketers be aware of when it comes to launching influencer marketing campaigns on TikTok?

 1. According to Business of Apps, TikTok became the most downloaded free app on Apple’s App Store in the U.S. In October of 2018, the app also ranked first on Google Play (Business of Apps, 2019).

 2. In late 2018, TikTok surpassed Facebook, Instagram, Snapchat and Youtube in downloads (Tech Crunch, 2018).

 3. TikTok users spend on average 52 minutes per day on the app (Mediakix, 2019).
 This number is much higher than other social media apps such as Snapchat and Instagram.
 In fact, Instagram users spend on average 32 minutes per day on the app (Hootesuite, 2018).

 4. As of June 2018, there are 500 million active monthly users globally on TikTok (Business of Apps, 2019).